 1. The name of this organization is "The Explorers Club of Pittsburgh" and is officially abbreviated "ECP".

 2.1.
-Promote explorations in the US and abroad.
+Promote adventure and explorations in the US and abroad.

 2.2.
 Educate interested persons in exploratory science and skills.

-3. The club’s official brand must be used in official communications and any exceptions must be approved by the Board.
+3. The club’s official name and graphics must be used in official communications and any exceptions must be approved by the Board.

 4.1.
 Members must be at least 18 years of age.

 4.2.
 Membership is subject to review and approval by a Membership Coordinator.
 If rejected, the reason for rejection is to be provided to the applicant.

 4.3.
 Any change in membership types, levels, or fees requires approval by Membership vote.